Snapchat/KeyDB-docs/docs/commands.md

 #### Migrating multiple keys with a single command call

-Starting with KeyDB 3.0.6 `MIGRATE` supports a new bulk-migration mode that uses pipelining in order to migrate multiple keys between instances without incurring in the round trip time latency and other overheads that there are when moving each key with a single `MIGRATE` call.
+`MIGRATE` supports a new bulk-migration mode that uses pipelining in order to migrate multiple keys between instances without incurring in the round trip time latency and other overheads that there are when moving each key with a single `MIGRATE` call.